dozeo/eraftd/README.md

                                                                    ^ data folder for raft
 ```
 Now you can read and write to your cluster over cDB, which implements the ClusterBackend interface

+All calls to cDB.Write() will be replicated over the whole cluster.
+Calls to cDB.Read() are handled by the local storage.